 Now we're getting into some heavy stuff.
 I decided that the car was old enough that it needed some things done to it as preventative maintenance.
 It still had only 17,000 miles on it at the end of the 2002 season, but combine that with the age of the car and it's time to do some preemptive work.
 This stuff was done between November of 2002 and March 2003 in time for the 2003 driving season.

-Well, the stuff for the past 2 years sounds like a lot, and it is, but most of it is just replacing parts that wear normally and/or go bad with age.
-I'm just doing a big batch of it all at once.
-None of it left me sit.
+Well, the stuff for the past couple of years sounds like a lot, and it is, but most of it is just replacing parts that wear normally and/or go bad with age.
+We do have a 28 year old car, and I just want to replace all the stuff that ages.
+I'm doing a big batch of it all at once so it looks pretty major.
+But, none of it left me sitting along the road.
 I'm just changing most of it as a preventative.

 Other De Lorean Links

-The DeLorean Mailing List & DMC-News, the 'zine The Best DeLorean site I've found!
+The DeLorean Mailing List & DMC-News, the 'zine Once the Best DeLorean site around, now it has some great archives.

 DeLorean Motor Company (Houston, Texas) Original parts for your DeLorean